 Problem: The E-BAM records frequent "Pressure Drop Excessive" errors.
-Cause/Solution: being clogged due to heavy particulate loading.If frequent pressure-drop errors are encountered, try setting the TAPE ADVANCE setting to a shorter interval.
+Cause/Solution: This usually indicates that the filter tape is automatically advancing in response to being clogged due to heavy particulate loading.
+If frequent pressure-drop errors are encountered, try setting the TAPE ADVANCE setting to a shorter interval.